JGalego/awesome-safety-critical-ai/README.md

 ### What is a Critical System?

+> Critical systems are built on trust - and trust is built on rock-solid engineering.

 Critical systems are those whose failure can lead to injury 🤕, loss of life ☠️, environmental harm 🌱🚱, infrastructure damage 🏗️💥, or mission failure 🎯.

 | **Application**                   | **Industry Vertical** | **Description**                       | **Failure Impact**                     |